konfuzio-ai/konfuzio-sdk/docs/sdk/releasing/index.md

 .. meta::
-   :description: How to release a Python package automatically on Pypi including.
+   :description: How to release a Python package automatically on PyPI including.
 The guide covers how to release pre-releases.

 # Releasing Changes

-Any changes released to the branch master, will be released to Pypi in the next release.
+Any changes released to the branch master, will be released to PyPI in the next release.

-## How to release with GitHub an Pypi
+## How to release with GitHub to PyPI

 1. Change the version number in the file VERSION use the format `v.X.X.X` without whitespaces.
    ![Update Python Package Version](update-python-version.png)